Gadasc/species_survey/README.md

 Having said that I do believe there are only a few steps needed:

 1. clone the repo to your local machine
-2. Install/config a mysql or mariadb server - I use mariadb, so that is recommended
+2. Install/config a mysql or mariadb server - I use mariadb, so that is recommended.
+If you would rather use a sqlite3 filebased (and get the app to set this up for you, let me know)
 3. create a file sql_config_local.py to override the values in sql_config.py
 4. Ensure you have installed the dependancies
 5. run moth_bottle.py (I run this from a crontab at boot)